Anshul-Sonpure/RestAssured_BDD/README.md

 I have used json-server which is used to create demo REST JSON services within a short span of minutes.

+Steps to start the json-server:

+NOTE:
+db.json file will be created in your working project directory and you can modify the content present in there.

 1.Steps to start the json-server:

     Install npm and json-server: npm install -g json-server